-Haberdashers' Aske's Knights Academy and our caterers, Chartwells, aim to provide a nutritionally balanced meal that is exciting for our Students.
+Haberdashers' Aske's Federation has teamed up with Harrison Catering to provide a nutritionally balanced meal that is exciting for our pupils.

 free school meals

 Free school lunches are only provided to students in Nursery, Reception, Year 1 and Year 2.